Risk management

 Risk description

-Bilia leases most of the facilities for the operations.
-As a tenant, Bilia may become dismissed from the lease at the end of the rental period, which would mean that Bilia would lose strategic business locations.
-Bilia can be negatively affected by climate-related risks, such as floods and landslides, when climate change occurs.
-If contamination should be confirmed at any
+Bilia leases most of the facilities for its operations.
+As a tenant, Bilia may have the lease terminated at the end of the rental period, which would mean that Bilia would lose strategic business locations.
+Bilia may be adversely affected by climate-related risks, such as floods and landslides, when climate change occurs.
+If contamination should be found at any of Bilia’s facilities, there is a risk that Bilia may be held responsible for decontamination of the facility.
+Such decontamination may be associated with considerable costs.

 Opportunities and management